 What citizens need to do during a state of emergency

-During a state of emergency, citizens need to listen to and follow the instruction given by authorities.
+During a state of emergency, citizens need to follow the instruction given by authorities.
 They also need to obey any orders given by the Government of Nova Scotia or a municipality.
 Certain circumstances may require citizens to stay in their homes or to evacuate to a reception centre or shelter.